MitsuhaMiyamizu/SeqMap/README.md

 It seems many research articles only used the old version of SeqMap, albeit there's an updated version of it, which is 1.0.13, this repository is created not only for the compilation test but also for the binary test.

-21/09/2020 Update: Use Visual Studio 2017 to compile the code and generate binary which supports x64 on Windows.
+~~21/09/2020 Update: Use Visual Studio 2017 to compile the code and generate binary which supports x64 on Windows.~~
+# Please note:
+GCC-compiled binary might behaves the way differently compared with the one compiled with Microsoft Visual C++ compiler.
+Therefore it's highly experimental for using MSVC compiled seqmap.
+# USE IT AT YOUR OWN RISK, DO NOT USE IT IF YOU HAVEN'T DONE ANY TEST BEFORE.

 # References: